FVLMS/2026-ongoing-competency/docs/validation-options.md

 - Graders receive email notifications for every pending grading.
 - Grading path: Menu > Content Management > Test Grading.
 - You can also set the grader as sysadmin and check the auto-grade box.
 Doing this will result in an automated process marking the learner as passed during a daily run.
-    - This is not reccomended as it adds complexity, and no checks on what learners actually enter.
+    - This is not recommended as it adds complexity, and no checks on what learners actually enter.

 ## Checklist